 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did identify certain deficiencies in internal control, described in the accompanying Schedule of Findings and Recommendations as findings 2021-001 and 2021-002 that we consider to be material weaknesses.
+We did identify one deficiency in internal control, described in the accompanying Schedule of Findings and Responses as findings 2023-001 that we consider to be a material weakness.